 Our site may contain surveys, trivia games and other forms for collecting information.

-Information Security and Quality
+Information security and quality

 You can recognize secure web pages by checking for the secure symbol at the bottom of your browser screen.
 For most browsers, this symbol is either a lock or a key.
 When the lock symbol appears to be locked, the page is secure.
 When it appears to be unlocked, the page is insecure.

-When you arrive at or leave the U.S. Fund for UNICEF website, we automatically receive the web address of the site that you came from or are going to.
+When you arrive at or leave the UNICEF USA website, we automatically receive the web address of the site that you came from or are going to.
 We also collect information on which pages you visit while you are on our site, the type of browser you use and the times you access our site.
 We use this information only to try to better understand visitor preferences.

 We sometimes use "cookies" to collect anonymous information from visits to our sites to help us provide better service.
 A cookie is an element of data that a website can send to your browser, which may then be stored on your system.
 We may use this data to analyze trends and statistics and to help us provide better service, but we do so in ways that keep the information anonymous.
 In order to improve the quality of our communications, we may also from time to time share such anonymous information with certain third parties, such as our advertising and media vendors, including, without limitation, advertising.com.

 You can set your browser to notify you before you receive a cookie, giving you the chance to decide whether to accept it.
 You can also set your browser to turn off cookies.
 If you do so, however, some areas of our site may not function properly.

 UNICEF USA does not rent, exchange or sell the email addresses or credit card information of our supporters.
 However, from time to time we make our postal mailing list available to other worthy organizations.
 If you prefer that your postal information not be shared, please write to us at email@example.com and we will honor your wishes immediately.